Calcium looping: Sintering

 CaO is also prone to sintering, or change in pore shape, shrinkage and grain growth during heating.
 Ionic compounds such as CaO mostly sinter because of volume diffusion or lattice diffusion mechanics.
 As described by sintering theory, vacancies generated by temperature sensitive defects direct void sites from smaller to larger ones, explaining the observed growth of large pores and the shrinkage of small pores in cycled limestone.
 It was found that sintering of CaO increases at higher temperatures and longer calcination durations, whereas carbonation time has minimal effect on particle sintering.
 A sharp increase in sintering of particles is observed at temperatures above 1173 K, causing a reduction in reactive surface area and a corresponding decrease in reactivity.

 Solutions: Several options to reduce sorbent deactivation are currently being researched.
 An ideal sorbent would be mechanically strong, maintain its reactive surface through repeated cycles, and be reasonably inexpensive.
 Using thermally pre-activated particles or reactivating spent sorbents through hydration are two promising options.
 Thermally pre-activated particles have been found to retain activity for up to a thousand cycles.
 Similarly, particles reactivated by hydration show improved long term (after~20 cycles) conversions.
+Additionally, an optimized make-up strategy can maintain sufficient levels of activity without excessively increasing operating costs.